cncf/wg-serverless/workflow/spec/spec.md

 - Use the state name property
 - Use the state id property
 - Use a combination of name and id properties

+Events can be produced during state transitions.
+The "produceEvent" property allows you to reference one of the defined workflow events and select the state data to be sent as the event payload.

 #### Restricting Transitions based on state output